openvinotoolkit/openvino/docs/notebooks/internvl2-with-output.rst

 .. parsed-literal::

-    The image shows a red panda with its eyes and facial features clear and attention-focused.
-The panda appears to be partially inside an enclosure, possibly a cage, with wooden structures and a tree branch in the background that has dense foliage.
-The red panda is looking intently at the viewer, with its paws gently resting on a wooden surface.
-The background is vibrant and lush, indicating the red panda is in a safe and comfortable habitat.
+    The image displays a young red panda cub.
+This cute creature has a striking mix of dark reds and whites on its fur, with a striking white underbelly and back.
+The cub is sitting and peering forward with a curious expression.
+It appears to be peering through a wooden partition, and a piece of bamboo is visible in the bottom-left corner of the image.
+The background includes green foliage, suggesting a natural habitat for the cub.
+This cub is cute and looks like it's enjoying

 Interactive demo
 ----------------

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3